 Philip J. Elving.; Isadore Rosenthal.; Marilyn Koll Kramer.
 Polarographic Behavior of Organic Compounds.
 IX.
 Iodoacetic Acid and the Bromoacetic Acids.
 J. Am.
 Chem.
 Soc.
 1951, 73 (4), 1717-1722.

 Reaction with a dialkyl phosphite followed by an aldehyde has been used in a convenient one-pot synthesis of acrylic acids: J. Org.
 Chem., 46, 2514 (1981).
 For examples with reaction schemes, see Chloroacetic acid, A11482 and 2-Bromopropionic acid, A17569.

-Toxic if swallowed.
-Toxic in contact with skin.
+Fatal if swallowed.
+Fatal in contact with skin.
 Toxic if inhaled.
 Causes severe skin burns and eye damage.
 May cause an allergic skin reaction.

 Precautionary Statements: P260u-P301+P310a-P303+P361+P353-P305+P351+P338-P405-P501a

 Do not breathe dusts or mists.
 IF SWALLOWED: Immediately call a POISON CENTER/doctor IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
 Rinse skin with water/shower.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.